Santa Marian Kamalen: Veneration

 The image was stolen on three separate occasions: 19 May 1968, 3 May 1971 and 28 December 1992; yet later returned.
 A replica is enshrined for public veneration at the main church, while the original ivory statue is enshrined above the high altar.

-Today, the image is suspended above the high altar with no possibility of reaching it from the sides.
 A digital alarm is installed on its pedestal which is accompanied by the main caretaker of the image.
 Behind its niche are three panels of locked doors, accessible only by a staircase through the old rectory entrance.

+Every year on December 8, Our Lady of Camarin is honored with a procession in which a statue of the patroness is pulled on a cart amid the prayers of thousands of the island's Catholics.

 Pope John Paul II mentioned the image on 22 February 1981 during his Apostolic visit.
-A replica image was installed at the Basilica of the National Shrine of the Immaculate Conception in Washington D.C. on 17 September 2006.
+A replica image was installed at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., on 17 September 2006.